Birth Control

 Or consider a low-hormone birth control for help with:

-If you have other health concerns, your online doctor may suggest you use a mini pill as the best method of birth control pills.
+If you have other health concerns, your online medical provider may suggest you use a mini pill as the best method of birth control pills.
 Whichever type of pill you decide to use, there is a large variety available when you order birth control online.

 How does online birth control work with insurance?